txstate-etc/mediadepot/README.md

 docker build --target deploy -t ${TXSTATE_REGISTRY}/mediadepot:1.0.0 . docker run --rm --env-file ~+/www/env.txt --read-only -v ~+/www:/var/lib/www:ro -p 127.0.0.1:8443:8443 --name mediadepot ${TXSTATE_REGISTRY}/mediadepot:1.0.0
 ```

+## Possible future design ideas

+### Trash implementation:
+The option to manage a trash directory has come up a few times.
+Currently a cron job runs at night that clears out older media after a few weeks.
+A simple way to implement this feature is to have the template filter/hide the files that extend past the client's public "purge" date.
+The admin interface that request the json feed will still send the full list of available files and thus all existing files may be accessible through the admin UI.
+The client UI that is managed via the template will not show the publicly "purged" files.
+This can be implemented with a simple if block in the template.
+We can then extend the private purge date a week; so we have a buffer from which the remote admin interface can still have access to them before they are actually deleted.